department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cms-bug-report.md

 ### CMS Team

 Please leave only the team that will do this work selected.
-If you're not sure, it's fine to leave both selected.

 - [x] `Platform CMS Team`
 - [x] `Sitewide CMS Team`